 Roosth's approach sparks deep questions about the nature of life.
 At Berkeley, she and bioengineer Adam Arkin discussed what makes a pig gene a pig gene.
 He said that this isn't a meaningful question: out of context, the gene has no “pigness”.
 Thus, Roosth asks, how do we define species in the synthetic world, and what does it mean to move genes from one organism to another?
 More profoundly, what does 'synthetic' even mean?

 Roosth delves into different interpretations.
 For instance, when organic chemistry was emerging in the eighteenth century, 'synthetic' referred to making organic compounds by human agency.
-In 2010, the biotechnologist Craig Venter claimed to have created synthetic life (52–56; 2010).
-His lab inserted the genome of the bacterium Mycoplasma mycoides (synthesized and slightly modified) into a 'dead' cell of a closely related organism, revivifying its protoplasm (see et al. Science 329, 436–437; 2013).
+In 2010, the biotechnologist Craig Venter claimed to have created synthetic life (D. G. Gibson et al. Science 329, 52–56; 2010).
+His lab inserted the genome of the bacterium Mycoplasma mycoides (synthesized and slightly modified) into a 'dead' cell of a closely related organism, revivifying its protoplasm (see N. Comfort Nature 502, 436–437; 2013).
 Was the synthetic element in this process the use of carbon, hydrogen and oxygen from non-living sources?
 Was it that the inserted DNA had been built from a slightly altered sequence on a computer's hard drive?
 Or was it the act of creating a new biological cell by human intervention?
-Nature 502,

 I do have quibbles.
 Roosth's focus is exclusively on US labs.
 The dearth of coverage of Europe — except for a passing comment on Dolly the sheep, cloned at the Roslin Institute outside Edinburgh, UK — makes Synthetic a little one-sided.
 There are other omissions.
 For example, Roosth hardly discusses the pioneering work by James Collins at Boston University in Massachusetts and his colleagues: they created one of the first synthetic circuits in a cell.